-The Online Master of Science in Clinical Mental Health Counseling Program contains one optional specialization: (1) Child and Adolescent Counseling, Students admitted to the CMHC program can either elect this specialization or elect a general CMHC track.
+The Master of Science in Clinical Mental Health Counseling Program contains three optional specializations: (1) Child and Adolescent Counseling, (2) Addictions Counseling, and (3) Clinical Rehabilitation Counseling.
+Students admitted to the CMHC program can either elect a specialization or elect a general CMHC track.